MejaochJulia/Whales-of-Wallstreet/README.md

 7. Excel file with aggregate cryptocurrency search volume with data based on "crpto pump and dump new", "crypto pump group new", "crypto telegram group new"
 8. Folder with Walletexplorer gambling files; these files represent Bitcoin gambling volumes between January and June 2021
 9. Folder with coin data between Januari to February (Excel)
+10. The Excel document "Finance Thesis Data" includes the